Want to know more?

 How long does an IR35 review take?

-As part of Brookson’s all-inclusive limited company service, Brookson Legal Services Limited reviews all documents within 48 hours of receipt.
+As part of Brookson’s all-inclusive limited company service, Brookson Legal Services Limited reviews all documents within 5 working days of receipt.
 If the review reveals queries which Brookson Legal Services Limited would like to discuss with you, they will telephone you to clarify the queries as quickly as possible.

 I am working on various projects and have a contract which is reviewed annually; do I need to do anything to protect my IR35 status?